enyac-group/hyperpower/README.md

     <...>
     ```

-    To define hyper-parameters, we utilize a syntax similar to the one used in [CWSM](https://github.com/kuz/caffe-with-spearmint).
-Please notice
+    To define hyper-parameters, we instead write:

     ```
     <...>